 Guide to Checking CV Joints on Test Drive

 CV joints (Constant Velocity Joints) usually make a clicking sound when turning a corner.
 Attached to the inner and outer ends of both the right and left axles (drive shafts).

 To check the condition of these joints drive the vehicle slowly in a circle both clockwise and anticlockwise gradually increasing speed to place more load (weight) on the axles.

-If you are buying a used Ford Territory or any Front Wheel Drive Car and hear this clicking noise when test driving it doesn’t mean you should not buy the car.
-CV joints like many other parts wear out at some point, just make sure you allow for these to be replaced when you negotiate with the seller.
+When inspecting a used car and you hear this clicking noise on a test drive, it doesn’t mean you should not buy it.
+CV joints wear out at some point.
+Factor the cost in when you negotiate with the seller.